GasFurr/ProtOS/README.md

 | bschell                       | 🚧 30%    | Terminal therapy     |
 | Branding                      | ✅ 100%   | No longer disgusting |
 (Yeah, i think 85% is fine for idt/gdt and exception handler.)
+(Keyboard working only on some laptops or through PS2 port!)
 ---

 ## No more changelogs before 0.4.0 (Full restucturization)